-Here’s your reference to all games broadcast this past weekend.
+Here’s your one-stop shop for broadcasts across five leagues this past weekend.
 Just click on the blue links for another look.
 Purple links are to each league’s composite schedules and results.

 In AFL action over the weekend, the Albany Empire remained perfect, downing the winless Columbus Destroyers, 56-40.
 The remaining field all moved to 2-2 on the season as the Washington Valor beat the Philadelphia Soul, 53-46, and the Atlantic City Blackjacks took care of the Baltimore Brigade, 48-41.

 The season-long struggle to stay on schedule continued to plague the AAL this past weekend, as only two of the six games originally billed were played.
 In all, five games were canceled and a sixth was called early as the Carolina Havoc were humiliating the Southern Steam, 91-20, with four minutes remaining before the Steam tapped out.
 The Northern Division was wrapped up after the West Virginia Roughriders beat the Jersey Flight, 53-16.
 Despite a league requirement to livestream its games this year, none of the other three contests were broadcast as the West Michigan Ironmen downed the Muskegon Mustangs, 44-37, the Indianapolis Enforcers beat the Illinois Renegades, 46-6, and the Cape Fear Heroes breezed to a 68-28 win against the Carolina Predators.